Libertie/drawer-count/README.md

 # drawer-count

 <a href="LICENSE" target="_blank">
     <img alt="Software License" src="https://img.shields.io/badge/license-GPL3-brightgreen.svg?style=flat-square">
 </a>

 A small app to count cash register drawers.
+Drawer and denomination counts can be preserved in a file database for later review or auditing purposes.

+## Features

+* Drawer total and discrepancy calculation
+* Currency localization
+* Denomination sort customization
+* Historic count preservation and review

-## Compatability
+## Compatibility

 Tested on Linux Mint in the latest Firefox.